 Though design is more popular than ever, with countless books and magazines dedicated to its new trends and thousands of students hoping to enter the field each year, its recent history has been largely ignored until now.
 Graphic Means: A History of Graphic Design Production is a must-see film for anyone who loves design, art, history, or the intersection of all three.

-Graphic Means is currently making the rounds at film festivals, film societies, museums and specialty cinemas in Australia, Denmark, Italy, Netherlands, Poland, New Zealand, Russia, Thailand, UK, and across the US.
+Graphic Means is currently making the rounds at film festivals, film societies, museums and specialty cinemas in Australia, Belgium, Denmark, Finland, Italy, Japan, Netherlands, Norway, Poland, New Zealand, Russia, Spain, Sweden, Thailand, UK, and across the US.

 Produced and directed by Briar Levit